Baiyu (singer): Early life

-Baiyu was surrounded by music at an early age and grew up in the presence of parents who were both musicians themselves.
-She resided in Xiamen, Fujian until the age of 8 and reunited with her parents in the United States after having lived with her grandparents for 2 years as her mother and father paved the way for their new life.
+Baiyu grew up in a musical family, as both of her parents were musicians.
+She resided in Xiamen, Fujian until the age of 8, at which point she reunited with her parents in the United States after having lived with her grandparents for 2 years.
 Baiyu attended Quince Orchard High School where she was a member of the Track and Field team as well as a dedicated member of the school choir.
-She took both the second semester of Junior year, as well as the second semester of Senior year off to pursue a career in music.
+She took the second semester of her junior and senior years off to pursue a career in music.

 College years

 While attending Princeton, Baiyu traveled to New York City in between classes and schoolwork to develop her musical talents as well as to be a VJ and host for mtvU's show The Freshmen.
-She also used those years to hone her performance skills as a vocalist for the university's jazz ensemble headed up by Anthony Branker, and as a member and co-director of the school's hip hop dance company BAC.
+She sang in Princeton's jazz ensemble headed up by Anthony Branker and was a member and co-director of the school's hip hop dance company BAC.
 She sang at multiple functions and venues around campus and was often seen writing, referencing and recording music late into the night in the school's various common areas.
 She was a member of Colonial Club.

 Music career

 2010–11: Career beginnings and B-Side & Fan Fair

 Baiyu released her first EP "B-Side" in December 2010.
 Most of the songs from this project were completed during her 6-month stay in Kauai, Hawaii where she also completed the filming for an independent film, along with a music video for the single "Sweet Misery".
-While in the mountains of Kapaa, Baiyu also took this opportunity to record a remix version of Ryan Leslie's song "When We Dance", for which a video was also released and subsequently featured on The Fader, Bossip and the likes.
+While in the mountains of Kapaa, Baiyu also recorded a remix of Ryan Leslie's song "When We Dance", for which a video was also released.

-In 2011, Baiyu decided to donate all profits from her follow-up EP, "Fan Fair" towards Japanese earthquake and tsunami relief.
-"Fan Fair" generated buzz and her single "Take a Number" featuring Fred the Godson received airplay on Hot 97 along with numerous college radio stations.
+In 2011, Baiyu donated all profits from her follow-up EP Fan Fair towards Japanese earthquake and tsunami relief.
+Her single "Take a Number" featuring Fred the Godson received airplay on Hot 97 and multiple college radio stations.
 Her music video for the second single "Together" premiered on MTV Networks' Logo TV in August 2011.
-Subsequently, the video also got picked up by MTV UK, MTV Latin America, MTV Canada, MTV España, MTV Brasil, and VH1 Latin America among other television stations.
-She was since then been featured in Celebuzz, GlobalGrind, TheSource, MTVIggy, SoulTrain, and various other blogs and magazines.
-"Fan Fair" hit over 200,000 downloads via the Frostwire platform.
+The video was also picked up by MTV UK, MTV Latin America, MTV Canada, MTV España, MTV Brasil, and VH1 Latin America.
+Fan Fair hit over 200,000 downloads via the Frostwire platform.